Christopher Stigant Burt

 Photograph courtesy Royal Hampshire Regiment

-One Company of the Regiment were besieged at Kut-al-Amara.
+One Company of the Regiment were besieged at Kut-al-Amara, on the River Tigris in modern-day Iraq.
 In an attempt to free them the Relief Force was formed, the 7th (Meerut) Division, comprising amongst others, the rest of the 1/4th Hants .They were under the command of Major-General Sir G.Younghusband.
 In January 1916 the first attempt to relieve Kut began.
 Their first major encounter with the Turkish Army was at Shaikh-Saad, on the 6th January, where they forced the Turks to withdraw, but at the cost of 600 Relief Force lives.
 They continued their advance towards Kut and next met the Turks, on the 13th January, at the Wadi, nine miles upstream from Shaikh-Saad.
 The Relief Force was victorious and the Turks withdrew again, this time to their defensive positions at the Hanna Defile.
 Weather conditions did nothing to help an army attempting to advance.
 There had been heavy rain and the ground was so heavy with mud that all movement was hampered.

 The sensible course of action would have been to delay attacking at Hanna until weather conditions improved and until they had better intelligence on Turkish defensive positions and strength.
 The pressure to continue the advance, however, was intense as the reports emanating from Major-General Townshend at Kut suggested that the food supplies were rapidly running out.
 For some units, such as the 1/4th Hants, there were compelling personal reasons to want to advance as quickly as possible towards Kut.
 Some of their friends were amongst those besieged there.
 Between the 18th and 20th January the Relief Force manoeuvred into position ready to mount their attack.
 This allowed the Turkish forces extra time to strengthen their positions.
 A combination of poor intelligence, underestimation of the enemy, both in their numbers and their ability, and the physical conditions of the terrain which offered no natural cover, plus the mud, all contributed to the heavy loss of life suffered by the Relief Force.
 The 1/4th Hants suffered badly on the 21st January at Hanna.
 Amongst the 60 Fallen from Winchester Training College, more died at Hanna, or were taken prisoner on that day, than any other during the course of the Great War.
 Their numbers make up 1/12th of the total number of fallen alumni.
 The Relief Force failed in their attempt to remove the Turks from their positions at Hanna.
 Of the 16 officers and 339 other ranks of the 1/4th Hants, 13 and 275 respectively were lost on that day.
 Christopher was killed in action.